Yup'ik: Great Death

 The Great Death or the Big Sickness (quserpak, literally "big cough") referred to the flu (influenza) pandemic (worldwide epidemic) of 1918.
 The 1918 flu pandemic (January 1918 – December 1920) was an unusually deadly influenza pandemic, the first of the two pandemics involving H1N1 influenza virus.
 It infected 500 million people across the world, including remote Pacific islands and the Arctic, and killed 50 to 100 million of them—three to five percent of the world's population—making it one of the deadliest natural disasters in human history.

 In the U.S., about 28% of the population suffered, and 500,000 to 675,000 died.
 Native American tribes were particularly hard hit.
 In the Four Corners area alone, 3,293 deaths were registered among Native Americans.
 Entire villages perished in Alaska.
 The influenza epidemic across the Seward Peninsula in 1918 and 1919 wiped out about 50 percent of the native population of Nome (later an epidemic diphtheria during 1925 serum run to Nome), and 8 percent of the native population of Alaska.
 More than 1,000 people died in northwest Alaska, and double that across the state, and the majority were Alaska Natives.
 The Alaska Natives had no resistance to either of these diseases.
 Native tribes had no immunity.
 As a result of epidemics, the Yupʼik world would go upside down; it would end.
 From there it spread like a wildfire to all corners of Alaska, killing up to 60 percent of the Northern Indigenous and Alaskan Athabaskan people.
 This epidemic killed whole families and wiped out entire villages.
 Many Kuskuqvamiut also migrated to the Bristol Bay region from the Kuskokwim River region to the north of Bristol Bay, especially after the influenza epidemic of 1918–19.

-Modern tribal unions
+Contemporary Yup'ik tribes

 Alaska Native tribal entities for the Yupʼik are recognized by the United States Bureau of Indian Affairs:

 The Alaska Native Regional Corporations of the Yupʼik were established in 1971 when the United States Congress passed the Alaska Native Claims Settlement Act (ANCSA).